Payroll and Benefits Guide Australia – Victoria

 *This table does not include the Medicare levy of an additional 2.00% of taxable income, which applies to most residents.
 An additional Medicare levy surcharge of between 1.00% and 1.50% applies to certain higher-income taxpayers who are not covered by health insurance for private patient hospital cover.

-The national minimum wage in Australia is 21.38 AUD per hour, 812.44 AUD per month for a full-time award-free adult employee who is not an apprentice or a trainee.
+As of July 2022, the Fair Work Commission confirmed the national minimum wage in Australia as 21.38 AUD per hour, 812.60 AUD per month for a full-time award-free adult employee who is not an apprentice or a trainee.
 Each classification level has a different minimum pay rate.

 Most states fall under the Fair Work Act 2009 and work to the national minimum wage, however, there may still be some exceptions for state or local government employees.